dennis-mureti/dennis-mureti/README.md

   <p>NFT/Blockchain Project to sensitize the african culture and broadcast the kenyan culture to the world through digital assets in the form of matatu culture.</p>

   <h3>Algonera</h3>
-  <p>A Digital solutions implementation company offering quality and digital enterprise solutions for clients all over the world through collaboration, research and development. (https://algonera.vercel.app) </p>
+  <p>A Digital solutions implementation company offering innovative quality and digital enterprise solutions for clients all over the world through collaboration, research and development. (https://algonera.vercel.app) </p>

   <h2>💻 Current Tech Stack 💻 </h2>